-The Cobb angle is the most widely adopted technique to quantify the magnitude of spinal deformities, especially in the case of scoliosis, on plain radiographs.
-A scoliosis is defined as a lateral spinal curvature with a Cobb angle of >10° 4.
+The Cobb angle is the most widely used measurement to quantify the magnitude of spinal deformities, especially in the case of scoliosis, on plain radiographs.
+Scoliosis is defined as a lateral spinal curvature with a Cobb angle of >10° 4.
 A Cobb angle can also aid kyphosis or lordosis assessment in the sagittal plane 7.

 In cases where the curvature is not marked, then the lines will not intersect on the film/monitor, in which case a further two lines can be plotted, each at right angles to the previous lines 1,4.